cyberdisarray/ImprovedBlizzardUI/README.md

 * Added a performance counter above the Minimap
 * Buffs repositioned and tweaked.
 * Casting Bar Repositioned
-* Swapped the default Class Order Hall bar with a custom replacement.

 ### Unit Frames